quanyeomans/content-tamer-ai/README.md

 - **API errors** — Check API key is set correctly for your provider
 - **Garbled progress display** — Use `--no-color` for terminals with limited Unicode support
 - **Too much/little output** — Use `--quiet` for minimal output or `--verbose` for detailed logging
+- **Local LLM download timeout** — Large models (llama3.1-8b) now supported with 10-minute timeout
+- **Tesseract/Ollama not found** — Use `--check-dependencies` to verify installation and auto-configure paths

 ### Known Test Issues (Errata)
 The following test failures represent 7.8% of total tests and are primarily related to integration testing patterns or known environment constraints: